-8 INTER-OBSERVER COMPARISON
+9 INTER-OBSERVER COMPARISON

 To assess the variation in bleaching scores between observers, a comparison was made between two pairs of observers during an aerial survey of reefs between Townsville and Cairns on 9 March 2017.
-For the comparison, two observers were seated on the left side of the plane, the other two on the right, however only one observer on the left could communicate with one on the right and vice versa (Fig 23).
+These inter-observer comparisons can provide valuable training and data quality control at the start of each aerial survey, particularly when new or different observers are used.
+For the comparison, two observers were seated on the left side of the plane, the other two on the right, however only one observer on the left could communicate with one on the right and vice versa (Figure 23).
 Thus, the two left observers (Pair 1) scored reefs independently of each other, as did the observer pair on the right (Pair 2).
 Observers 1 and 4 communicated freely and were isolated in communication from Observers 2 and 3, except for the first six reefs at the start of the survey.